joyteoyw/carparkAPI/README.md

 To run unit tests for the backend API, execute: `pytest` from the root folder.

+## Frontend GitHub Pages Link:

+You can view the frontend UI hosted on GitHub Pages at: [joyteoyw.github.io](https://joyteoyw.github.io/)

 ## Disclaimers

 - The frontend UI is designed to contextualize the CarparkAPI and provide a (hopefully) interesting experience when testing out the backend APIs.